zachsain/phase-1-project/README.md

 * The searchAndRender Function

-    - The searchAndRender function takes the data form the search and renders it to the page
+    - The searchAndRender function takes the data form the search and renders it to the page.
-    - searchAndRender uses a callback in the button event listener to call libraryRender which takes an argument of cocktailLibrary (found at the top of the page)
+    - searchAndRender uses a callback in the button event listener to call libraryRender which takes an argument of cocktailLibrary (found at the top of the page).

 * The libraryRender Function:
-    - This function takes the drinks that have been clicked on the add to library button and renders them to the library div
+    - This function takes the drinks that have been clicked on the add to library button and renders them to the library div.
-    - Once a cocktail image has been added to the cocktail library and event listener is added for when a user clicks that image
+    - Once a cocktail image has been added to the cocktail library and event listener is added for when a user clicks that image.
-    - Once a user clicks that image renderLibraryCard is then called with the argument of the drink that was clicked
+    - Once a user clicks that image renderLibraryCard is then called with the argument of the drink that was clicked.

-* The renderLibrary Function
+* The renderLibraryCard Function
+    - The renderLibrary Function does the exact ssame thing and the searchAndRender function with some small tweaks.
+    - In renders a bigger card in the middle of the page with the drinks. name, ingrediants, and the ability to remove that drink from the library,